Demet Divaroren

 About

-Demet Divaroren was born in her mother’s childhood home in Adana, Turkey.
-She migrated to Australia with her family when she was six months old and grew up on the outskirts of Melbourne.
+Demet Divaroren is the award winning author of Living on Hope Street and the co-editor of CBCA shortlisted anthology Growing up Muslim in Australia.
+She was born in her mother’s childhood home in Adana, Turkey.
+Demet migrated to Australia with her family when she was six months old and grew up on the outskirts of Melbourne.
 Her language was a fusion of English and Turkish words, a phonetic, random mix of strong vowels and sneaky silent letters.
-Outside of home, the fear of being misunderstood muted her voice until literature showed her the value of expression.
-Today, Demet’s unique voice shapes her stories, which explore multiculturalism, cross cultural relationships, racism and what it means to be human.

 “Divaroren is a ferociously good storyteller.” - Christos Tsiolkas